mac-can/PCBUSB-Wrapper/README.md

 };
 /// \}
 ```
-See header file `PCAN.h` for a description of the provided methods.
+See header file `PeakCAN.h` for a description of the provided methods.

 ## Build Targets

 Important note: _To build any of the following build targets run the script_ `build_no.sh` _to generate a pseudo build number._
 ```
-uv-pc013mac:~ eris$ cd ~/Projects/CAN/Drivers/PCBUSB
+uv-pc013mac:~ eris$ cd ~/Projects/CAN/Drivers/PeakCAN
-uv-pc013mac:PCBUSB eris$ ./build_no.sh
+uv-pc013mac:PeakCAN eris$ ./build_no.sh
 ```
 Repeat this step after each `git commit`, `git pull`, `git clone`, etc.

 Then go back to the root folder and compile the whole _bleep_ by typing the usual commands:
 ```
-uv-pc013mac:~ eris$ cd ~/Projects/CAN/Drivers/PCBUSB
+uv-pc013mac:~ eris$ cd ~/Projects/CAN/Drivers/PeakCAN
-uv-pc013mac:PCBUSB eris$ make clean uv-pc013mac:PCBUSB eris$ make all uv-pc013mac:PCBUSB eris$ sudo make install
+uv-pc013mac:PeakCAN eris$ make clean uv-pc013mac:PeakCAN eris$ make all uv-pc013mac:PeakCAN eris$ sudo make install
 ```
 _(The version number of the libraries can be adapted by editing the `Makefile`s in the subfolders and changing the variable `VERSION` accordingly.
 Don´t forget to set the version number also in the source files.)_

-#### libUVPCAN
+#### libPeakCAN

-___libUVPCAN___ is a dynamic library with a CAN API V3 compatible application programming interface for use in __C++__ applications.
+___libPeakCAN___ is a dynamic library with a CAN API V3 compatible application programming interface for use in __C++__ applications.
-See header file `PCAN.h` for a description of all class members.
+See header file `PeakCAN.h` for a description of all class members.

 #### libUVCANPCB